sabrina-mumu/Word-Game/README.md

+## Overview:
+- This is a game where the AI throws a word to the user from the word pool, processes the user's response and gives a score based on the contextual similarity of the words
+- The similarity is calculated using cosine similarity
+- Once a proper response from the user is accepted, the given word (AI) is removed from the pool
+- There are 3 levels of words based on the user score.
+Based on the score, the words will be merged
+- Once the word pool is empty, it will reload all the words again and then there won't be any category for a given word based on the score
+- When the pool is reloaded, the user won't be able to use the previous word pair a second time.
+For example, if the user has used the pair sky-star at stage 1, then he/she won't be able to use it again if the pool reloads
+- The APIs are developed in such a manner that they can handle multiple users at the same time
+- A database is also integrated to reduce the response time for already-used word pair

 ## About:
 - This project contains the api for word game
 - Download the [software](https://sqlitebrowser.org/dl/) to check the database operations if needed